kasibanteg/Blockchain-Freight-SupplyChain/README.md

-# Team10_2026SpringB_CSE540_Freight_Supply_Chain_Provenance_System
+# Blockchain Freight SupplyChain Project CSE 540: Engineering Blockchain Application
-Blockchain-based freight supply chain system with Django backend, Ethereum smart contracts, Stripe payments, Ganache, Remix, MetaMask, PostgreeDB and real-time shipment tracking
+This project implements a hybrid blockchain-Django solution for freight supply chain management.
+It enables secure shipment tracking, booking confirmations, and payments using Ethereum smart contracts, while providing a user-friendly interface with Django and Stripe integration.
+Key features include immutable payment records, shipment provenance, and automated reporting for admins and users.
 ## Overview
 This project tracks freight shipments, booking confirmations, and payments using a hybrid architecture:
 - **Django backend** for authentication, quotes, bookings, and system configuration (PostgreSQL DB)